Live In-Play Golf Betting Tips & Strategy

 © PA

+Entering a stretch of the statistically most difficult holes on the course?
+It might be time to wait.
 Coming up on a hole where the player has gone under par in previous rounds?
 It might be time to strike.
-And as always with golf, weather conditions are worth watching, given the substantial impact they can have on every shot.
+And as always, weather conditions are worth considering, as they can have a substantial impact on every shot.

 Read More: Find the best Masters betting offers and free bets